Wanting to add formula in but not sure how? This post is perfect for you! Combo feeding is definitely attainable and does not have to be complicated!

 - If you are replacing breastfeedings/pumping sessions with formula, your supply will decrease in most cases.

-If you want to wean, check out my weaning highlight on IG.
+If you want to wean, check out our weaning blog post.

 REMEMBER: BREASTFEEDING DOESN’T HAVE TO BE ALL OR NOTHING!

 How do I know if my baby isn’t tolerating a certain formula?

 If you are transitioning to formula from breastmilk or are starting to supplement with formula, you may notice that your baby’s bowel habits change.

 It’s common for formula-fed babies or babies who are being introduced to formula to have a change in bowel habits such as new onset of constipation or diarrhea.
 Remember that true constipation is the difficult passage of hard, pebble-like stool.